sanishsuwal7/devPortfolio/content/blog/react-cheatsheet/index.md

 **How does state in a class component differ from state in a functional component?**

 - In a class component, state belongs to the class instance (this).
-The state is set when it's passed to the constructor function and accesed via `this.state` and modified via `this.setState`.
+The state is set when it's passed to the constructor function and accessed via `this.state` and modified via `this.setState`.
 - Functional components are managed by using the `useState` hook.
 This gets recalled each time the component renders and returns the state managed by React under the hood.

 **What is the component lifecycle?**